CodeRustyPro/AskImagify/README.md

 >Input
 ```
-Enter your question : Chintu has 4 apples, \nRamesh' train is 7 minutes early.\nWhat is the mass of the sun?
+Enter your question:Chintu has 4 apples, \nRamesh' train is 7 minutes early.\nWhat is the mass of the sun?
 ```
 Output
 ```